kazu-yamamoto/hs-sympo-2012/test-coverage-survey.markdown

 We do not include core libraries, because some of the have tests of their own, and some of them have tests in GHC's test suite.
 And we did not make the effort to properly survey this.

+We classify packages as follows:

+ * r:none - The repository includes no tests at all.
+ * r:examples - Some examples are included in the repository.
+ * r:tests - Repository includes a test suite.

 ## cgi (the Haskell platform does not include new versions)